 Those with Administrator access can configure the access profiles of those with a 'User' access level.
-One access profile is for local (direct) connections, the other for remote (dial-up or over-the-air) connections.
+One access profile is for local (direct) connections, the other for remote (dial-up) connections.
 You could for example allow these users to carry out diagnostic tests but only to view the base station's configuration.